May 5, 2021

-First-time parents Qinwei “Vivi” Xie and Matt Kukla were ready to start enjoying their new life as a family with their baby, Kai.
 But at a 3-day-postpartum checkup, nurses discovered Kai had a fever.
-Subsequent testing found it was due to meningitis, an infection of the fluid surrounding the spinal cord or brain.
+Tests showed it was due to meningitis, an infection of the fluid surrounding the spinal cord or brain.

 “Babies who get meningitis, if they’re not treated promptly, can get very sick very quickly,” explained Lois Chiu, MD, chief of neonatology for Kaiser Permanente in Hawaii.
-“Babies can die from meningitis.
-Or if they don’t die, they can have long-term neurological problems that we may not ever be able to fix.”

 ‘They saved our baby’s life’